 Summary: A website, DIY Cybersecurity for Domestic Violence, will be launched tomorrow.
 Consider this an introduction.
 In writing the DIY Guide to Feminist Cybersecurity, I expected state surveillance to be one of the most imminent threats to my readers.

 How To Conduct User Experience Research Like A Professional by Raven L. Veal

 Summary: Are you looking to find out about user experience research?
 Then look no further.
 Hello, I’m Raven, a mentor for aspiring UX designers enrolled in the CareerFoundry UX Design Course.
 I also work as a UX Research Assistant at IBM and studied behavioral science at the University of Texas.

-Minimalism: another boring product wealthy people can buy by Chelsea Fagan for the Financial Diet
+Minimalism: another boring product wealthy people can buy by Chelsea Fagan

 Summary: This is a living document.
 Design mediates so much of our realities and has tremendous impact on our lives, yet very few of us participate in design processes.

 Empathy and vulnerability in the digital age by Richard Raber

 Summary: The cyber-world collapses the distance between the spectator and the scene of brutality, but does this encourage voyeurism or solidarity?